Rise to Success: Career Highlights of Dustin Johnson

 In February 2017, Dustin Johnson became the world number one ranked golfer and remained there for 64 consecutive weeks.

-In 2017, Dustin Johnson won the WGC-Mexico Championship by one stroke and went undefeated at the WGC-Dell Technologies Match Play event.
+In 2017, Dustin Johnson won the WGC-Mexico Championship and the WGC-Dell Technologies Match Play, becoming the first player to win all four of the WGC crowns.

-In January 2018, Dustin Johnson won the Sentry Tournament of Champions for the second time, securing his 17th PGA Tour win before the age of 34.
+In January 2018, Dustin Johnson won the Sentry Tournament of Champions for the second time, marking his 11th straight season with a title on the PGA Tour.

-In June 2018, Dustin Johnson led the U.S. Open at Shinnecock Hills, holding the 36-hole lead by four strokes.
-He finished in third place.
+In June 2018, Dustin Johnson held the 36-hole lead at the U.S. Open but finished in third place.

-In July 2018, Dustin Johnson won the RBC Canadian Open by three strokes after beginning the final round tied for the lead.
+In July 2018, Dustin Johnson secured his third victory of the season at the RBC Canadian Open.
+He won by three strokes, surpassing An Byeong-hun and Kim Meen-whee, after beginning the final round in a four-way tie for the lead.

-On the evening of September 30, 2018, after the U.S. team lost the Ryder Cup, it was alleged that Dustin Johnson and Brooks Koepka had to be separated after a disagreement.
+On the evening of September 30, 2018, following the U.S. team's loss at the Ryder Cup, it was alleged that Dustin Johnson and Brooks Koepka had to be separated after a disagreement.

 2018: Returned to Number 1 Position

-In 2018, Dustin Johnson returned to the number 1 position in golf rankings.
+In 2018, Dustin Johnson returned to the number 1 position in golf.

-February 2019: Saudi International and WGC-Mexico Championship Wins
+February 2019: Victory at the Saudi International and WGC-Mexico Championship

-In February 2019, Dustin Johnson won the inaugural Saudi International on the European Tour and later that month, he won the WGC-Mexico Championship for the third time.
-The WGC-Mexico Championship marked his 20th career PGA Tour win.
+In February 2019, Dustin Johnson achieved two significant wins.
+He won the inaugural Saudi International on the European Tour, finishing two strokes ahead of China's Li Haotong.
+Later in February 2019, he also won the WGC-Mexico Championship for the third time, marking his 20th career PGA Tour win.

-April 2019: Second Place Finish at the Masters Tournament
+April 2019: Runner-up Finish at the Masters Tournament

-In April 2019, Dustin Johnson finished tied for second in the Masters Tournament, one stroke behind Tiger Woods.
+In April 2019, Dustin Johnson tied for second place in the Masters Tournament, finishing one stroke behind Tiger Woods.
+This close finish added to his record in major championships.

 2019: Returned to Number 1 Position

-In 2019, Dustin Johnson returned to the number 1 position in golf rankings.
+In 2019, Dustin Johnson returned to the number 1 position in golf.

 2020: Returned to Number 1 Position

-In 2020, Dustin Johnson returned to the number 1 position in golf rankings.
+In 2020, Dustin Johnson returned to the number 1 position in golf.

 2020: Won 2020 Masters Tournament